davisvarkey/stock_price_prediction/README.md

 ![basic](resources/News_2016_07_01.png)

 DowJones Stock market index as of 2016-07-01 from DowJones dataset is given below:

 `Date,Open,High,Low,Close,Volume,Adj Close`

  `2016-07-01,17924.240234,18002.380859,17916.910156,17949.369141,82160000,17949.369141`

-These two datasets needs to be combined by date to make one single dataset for further processing.
+These two datasets needs to be combined by using date column to make one single dataset to be used for training the model.
+Stock market opening price is used as label while News of previoud day is used as features.

 ![basic](resources/textmining.png)